law4percent/draw-polygons-for-computer-vision/README.md

 ## Please Comment or Add Suggestions

-We would love to hear your thoughts!
+I would love to hear your thoughts!
 If you have any suggestions for new features, improvements, or ideas for how this tool can be more helpful, please feel free to leave a comment or submit a pull request.
 Your feedback will help improve this tool for everyone!

 ## Contributing